IBM Planning Analytics

 Tata Steel UK found itself grappling with a complex order book and inefficient production scheduling, relying heavily on outdated manual processes and endless Excel spreadsheets.
 Something needed to change.

-Key Implementations That Changed the Game
+Key Implementations

 1. Planning and Scheduling Manufacturing App: Tata Steel integrated this app with its ERP systems, updating production schedules every 30 minutes.
 Real-time data management became a reality, giving teams total visibility of their order book and control over master data—no more flying blind.